|photo by Alice Lum

 As the decades passed, St. Patrick's burial yard and the crypts and tombs in the labyrinth below the church became the final resting place of early New York notables.
 Buried here is Haitian-born slave Pierre Toussaint, currently being considered by Rome for sainthood.

 Although his was the largest church in the City, Bishop Hughes yearned for a more magnificent cathedral.
-The plot of land on 5th Avenue and 50th Street, around which brownstone mansions had already begun appearing, was purchased in 1852.
+The plot of land on Fifth Avenue and 50th Street was purchased in 1852.
 Nevertheless, that same year he had eminent organ-builder Henry Erben install a new pipe organ in the existing church.

 Work on the new James Renwick-designed cathedral started in 1859 but it would be nearly two decades before it was completed.
 Meanwhile the congregation downtown grew.
 On April 1, 1861 The New York Times reported on the crowds at Easter mass.
 "Many persons were obliged to depart without having effected an entrance to the building, and the patience of the obliging Seaton and his corps of assistants was sorely tried by the persistent and sometimes obstreperous applications for admission, so eager was the desire of the Catholic population to participate in this service."

-A raging fire ravaged the Cathedral in 1866 and, despite construction continuing uptown, the cathedral was rebuilt.
+A raging fire ravaged the cathedral in 1866 and, despite construction continuing uptown, the structure was rebuilt.
 Henry Engelbert was brought in to reconstruct the old church.
-Although he is best known for his grand Second Empire buildings, he brought St. Patricks back as a boxy Gothic structure, re-dedicated in 1868.
-Gone were the twin towers and the main Federal-style window, but St. Patrick's emerged with the comfortable, inviting feeling present today.
+Although he is best known for his grand Second Empire style buildings, he brought St. Patrick's back as a boxy Gothic structure, re-dedicated in 1868.
+Gone were the twin towers and the imposing Federal-style window, but St. Patrick's emerged with the comfortable, inviting feeling present today.
 As the cathedral neared completion Henry Erben rebuilt the organ which, with its Gothic-Revival cabinet, is still in use.